kkibria/slideshow-dist/md/chindex.md

 - Will apply a single column layout.
 - For every top level heading it will create a new slide.
-- Wide screen (16x9), the most commonly used aspect ratio.
+- Will apply wide screen format, 16x9, the most commonly used aspect ratio.

 ```$
 layout: AutoList